MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 :::image type="content" source="media/orgdata-copilot-2.jpg" lightbox="media/orgdata-copilot-2.jpg" alt-text="A screenshot of the data attributes landing page without any data.":::

 By default, because this is your first time using Organizational Data in Microsoft 365 (meaning you haven't already imported your organization's data), you see data from Microsoft Entra ID.
-(But this can take up to five days post-provisioning.)
+(But this can take up to seven days post-provisioning.)

 Until you import organizational data, the Copilot Dashboard uses the data from Microsoft Entra ID.
 A yellow banner on the organizational data page indicates the source for the Copilot Dashboard data.
 See [Prepare and import your organizational data](organizational-data.md#prepare-and-import-your-organizational-data) for the steps to import your data.